transmaxxing/transmaxxing.github.io/passing/physical/HYGIENE.md

 ## Skin Care

 Establishing a skin care routine will be effective to keep your skin looking healthy and youthful.
-It helps to remove dirt and oil that can clog pores and cause breakouts - skin changes with HRT can sometimes lead to dry skin an clogged pores.
+It helps to remove dirt and oil that can clog pores and cause breakouts - ***skin changes with HRT can sometimes lead to dry skin an clogged pores***.
 It also helps to keep your skin hydrated and nourished, which can help to reduce the appearance of wrinkles and fine lines.
 Additionally, a skin care routine including sunblock can help to protect your skin from environmental damage, such as sun damage and pollution.
 It can help to boost your self-confidence, as it can make you feel more comfortable in your own skin as a more feminine appearance develops.
 You may need to experiment to find the right products for your skin type.

 {: .highlight }
 > Moisturizer and sunscreen is not just for your face!